-- Paths: streets, sidewalks, routes that facilitate movement
+- Paths: Streets, sidewalks, routes that facilitate movement

-- Edges: boundaries, such as wall and buildings
+- Edges: Boundaries, such as wall and buildings

-- Districts: large areas that share certain characteristics or identity
+- Districts: Large areas that share certain characteristics or identity

-- Nodes: intersections or focus points of multiple paths
+- Nodes: Intersections or focus points of multiple paths

-- Landmarks: an object that serves as a point of reference in the urban landscape
+- Landmarks: An object that serves as a point of reference in the urban landscape

 Lynch argues that if these five elements are distinctive and well-designed, urban dwellers are better able to navigate the city.
 Lynch cited Boston as a city that leaves a very distinctive impression on its visitors due to coherent district identity, great landmarks, and memorable edges.
-That said, its nodes and paths are incredibly confusing to navigate, leaving newcomers disorientated.
+That said, its nodes and paths can be confusing to navigate, leaving newcomers disorientated.
 With a better path system, visitors to Boston can better access destinations in the city, and gain a clear mental image of the city.
 When the five elements of the city come together nicely, inhabitants can develop a coherent understanding of the city, leading to a sense of security and connection to the physical landscape.
-A legible urban environment also adds to the memorability of the city, creating a distinct sense of place identity.
+A legible urban environment also adds to the memorability of the city, creating a distinct sense of place and identity.
 This is not only important for those living in the city to feel a sense of rootedness, but also for the development of tourism and city branding, which in turn attracts more investment and development of businesses.

 How do we make sense of this theory of urban legibility in the age of smart urbanism?
 While sensors and networks are key features of smart cities, these technologies are but means to larger ends; a ‘smartly-designed’ city should be inclusive, intuitive, and endearing to its residents.
 Cities can use technology to evoke a sense of interest and wonder in the public, making the urban landscape less anxiety-inducing.
 Lynch’s five elements of design legibility in the urban landscape must not be drowned out by fancy features and distracting gadgets, but rather be enhanced by them.